Education Research Current About VU Amsterdam NL

 • Financial arrangements

 If you incur study delay due to special circumstances, you may be eligible for financial support.
-In case of long-term delay due to chronic illness, disability, dyslexia or special circumstances, the student counsellor can inform you about DUO schemes.
+In case of long-term delay due to chronic illness, disability, dyslexia or other special circumstances, the student counsellor can inform you about DUO schemes.

-• You can contact these student counsellors
+• You can contact these student advisors

 Academic advisor